kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Scaling down of unneeded nodes can be configured by setting `--scale-down-unneeded-time`.
 Increasing value will make nodes stay up longer, waiting for pods to be scheduled while decreasing value will make nodes be deleted sooner.

-### How can I request Clsuter Autoscaler to scale down a particular node?
+### How can I request Cluster Autoscaler to scale down a particular node?

 CA supports scaling down a particular node with a special taint.
 * The taint `Key` is required.
 It should be `cluster-autoscaler.kubernetes.io/force-scale-down-with-grace-period-minutes`.
-* The taint `Vaue` is optional.
+* The taint `Value` is optional.
 It can be empty or an integer indicating the time to evict a pod before deleting it.
 If empty, the pods on the node will always be evicted gracefully.
 * The taint `Effect` is required.
 It can be `NoSchedule`, `PreferNoSchedule` or `NoExecute`.
 * The taint `TimeAdded` is optional.
 It can be empty or an UTC time indicating the start time of the force scale down.
 If empty, CA will backfill the added time when CA observes the new taint in the next scan, usually within 10 seconds (configurable by `--scan-interval` flag).